-We require fellows to be NYC residents by the first day of the fellowship year, January 6, 2020.
+We require fellows to be NYC residents as of January 1, 2022, as the program is scheduled to take place in-person.
 If you have plans to relocate before this day, please make this clear in your statement of purpose.
 No funds are available for relocation.

 Yes, former AAWW interns and Open City Fellows are eligible for the Margins fellowship.
 However, former employees of AAWW are ineligible for our fellowship programs.

 16) IS FORMAL WRITING TRAINING, PREVIOUS WORKSHOP EXPERIENCE, OR AN ADVANCED WRITING DEGREES NECESSARY IN ORDER TO APPLY TO THE FELLOWSHIP?